mihail-gribov/weather-monitor/README.md

 - **Interactive charts** with zoom, pan, and hover details
 - **Responsive design** that works on desktop and mobile
 - **Modern UI** with gradient accents and smooth animations
+- **Session state persistence** - your settings are automatically saved and restored

 ```bash
 # Start web server